Suehiro Nishio: Formation of the Democratic Socialist Party

 These simmering tensions came to a head during the massive 1960 Anpo protests against the attempt by conservative prime minister Nobusuke Kishi to revise the U.S.-Japan Security Treaty (known as "Anpo" in Japanese).
 Although the Japan Socialist Party and Sōhyō took leading roles in the protest movement and vowed to stop the passage of revised treaty, which they viewed as cementing in place the U.S.-Japan military alliance in the service of Japanese monopoly capitalism, Nishio remained a Japanese nationalist who favored the revised treaty as a better deal for Japan.
 Nishio was openly ambivalent about the anti-treaty movement, and Zenrō refused to participate whatsoever after the Socialist Party and Sōhyō decided to allow the Japan Communist Party to join the movement.
 The left wing of the Socialist Party and the leaders of the Sōhyō labor federation decided that Nishio was impeding the anti-treaty struggle and began taking steps to have him booted from the JSP.
 Rather than waiting to be expelled, Nishio bolted the party himself, announcing the formation of the new Democratic Socialist Party of Japan (DSP) on January 24, 1960, and taking around 40 members of the old Right Socialist Party with him.

 Nishio's new party was received with great fanfare by the media in Japan and initially received support from a number of prominent centrist intellectuals, leading to talk of a "Democratic Socialist boom" in the spring of 1960.
 U.S. diplomats also placed great hopes on the new party as a much-needed more moderate alternative to the left-wing opposition parties in Japan.
 However, Nishio and his new party sat out the Anpo protests, even as they became much more heated and contentious in May and June, and in the fall 1960 general election Nishio refused to say whether the protests had been good or bad, which pleased no one in the polarized atmosphere of the time.
 Nishio was one of the speakers at the televised election debate that witnessed the spectacular assassination of Socialist Party Chairman Inejirō Asanuma, and his party's prospects may have been further damaged by a sympathy vote in favor of the JSP in the wake of Asanuma's killing.
 In the election just a few weeks later, the DSP suffered a disastrous result, falling from 40 seats in the Diet to just 17, while the JSP and LDP both increased their seat counts.
 Although the DSP managed to cling to a few seats in the Diet for a few more decades, it was never able to recapture the excitement it had accrued at the time of its formation, especially after the conservative LDP became more moderate under prime ministers Ikeda Hayato and Eisaku Satō.

 Later life and death

 Nishio retired as chairman of the DSP in 1967 due to failing health, and retired from the Diet entirely in 1972.
-Nishio passed away on October 3, 1981 at the age of 90 due to renal failure.
+Nishio died on October 3, 1981, at the age of 90 due to renal failure.